The Mediterranean Diet

 - Choosing whole grains instead of refined breads, rice, and pasta.

 - Substituting fish for red meat at least twice per week.

 - Limit high-fat dairy by switching to skim or 1% milk from 2% or whole milk

 Carrots, celery, broccoli and salsa

 White rice with stir-fried meat

 Sandwich fillings in whole-wheat tortillas

-Pudding made with whole or skim milk
+Pudding made with skim or 1% milk

 Adapted with permission from Harvard Health Letter: July 2013, a newsletter published by Harvard Health Publications.

 Resources and references